This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 If you choose to go with cell service for your RV internet (and really, it’s best to have at least one cell plan available for use), you might want to consider investing in a cellular router.
 A good router will help pull in a better signal and amplify it throughout your rig.

-A router is especially handy if you have multiple cell plans.
+A cellular router is especially handy if you have multiple cell plans.

-Purchase a router with multiple card slots and you can use the router for all of your cell plans simultaneously rather than having an individual hotspot for each one.
+Purchase a router with multiple card slots and you can use the router for all of your cell plans simultaneously rather than having individual mobile hotspots for each one.
 Some routers will even intelligently hop between networks for you, ensuring you always have the best connection possible.

 Computer with RV internet options